AustinFortunato/Chatroom/README.md

 # Chatroom
 Just a chill chatroom

->I suck at programming, this code- likely sucks. idc
+>I suck at programming, this code likely sucks. idc